-When you first open up Altium Designer, before you even move to the snap grid, you can set up some preferences for working in the schematic, whether you're switching the default unit from inch to millimetre or MM to Mil.
+When you first open up Altium Designer, before you even move to the snap grid, you can set up some preferences for working in the schematic.
 These preferences can be found by clicking on the gear wheel in the upper right corner of the Altium Designer as shown below.
 You can also access these preferences with a schematic sheet open by going to the “Tools” pulldown menu and selecting “Preferences.”

 Opening the Preferences dialog in Altium Designer

-The preferences dialog box gives you the ability to set up how you want the different tools in Altium Designer to behave when you first open them, such as your default unit.
-In the schematic section, you can set up behaviors for just about everything from sheet templates to how it is going to zoom into PCB library components.
-There are also different settings for units of measurement as you can see below.
+The preferences dialog box gives you the ability to set up how you want the different tools in Altium Designer to behave when you first open them.
+In the schematic, you can set up behaviors for just about everything from sheet templates to how it is going to zoom into PCB library components.
+There are also different settings for PCB measurement units as you can see below.

 Three different areas where you can set the units in Altium Design’s schematic preferences

 In the picture above, you can see three different areas where you can set unit preferences for a new schematic in Altium Designer.
 The first is the main units for the schematic, which is found in the “General” settings of the preference dialog.
-The second in “Grids” allows you to set unit preferences for grids, while the third shows the “Defaults” tab for setting the units of your default primitive objects.
+The second allows you to set unit preferences for grids, while the third is for setting the units of your default primitive objects.

 The Toggle Units command in the View pulldown menu

-On the PCB layout side of Altium Designer, things are a little different.
+On the PCB layout side of Altium Designer, things a little different.
 In previous versions of the PCB editor in Altium Designer, the units were changed in the “Board Options” menu.
-This has now moved to the properties panel, which can be accessed from the View > Panels > Properties button in the “View” menu.
-Another thing that we should mention is that instead of “Metric” and “Imperial,” Altium Designer now refers to units of measurement as “MM” (Millimeters) or “Mils.”
+This has now moved to the properties panel, which can be accessed from the “Panels” button.
+Another thing that we should mention is that instead of “Metric” and “Imperial,” Altium Designer now refers to units of measurement as “MM” (Millimeters) or “Mils” units.

-The units switch in the properties panel of Altium Designer’s PCB layout tool
+The units switch in the Properties panel of Altium Designer’s layout tool

-The display of units in use in Altium
+The display of PCB measurement units in use in Altium Designer

-There are some other ways to change the default unit of measurement in Altium Designer’s layout tool.
+There are some other ways to change the units of measurement in Altium Designer’s layout tool.
 You can use the command: “Toggle Units” found in the View pulldown menu as shown below.
-As with the schematic, you can also use the keystroke shortcut combination of “vu” to change the units.
-You also have one other option in layout to change the units, and that is to use the keystroke shortcut of “Q” assigned by default to Toggle Units.
+As with the schematic, you can also use the keystroke shortcut combination of “V" followed by "U” on the keyboard to change the units.
+You also have one other option in layout to change the units, and that is to use "Q" on the keyboard.

-The View > Toggle Units command in Altium ’s layout tool
+The View > Toggle Units command in Altium Designer’s layout tool

-There are other locations in Altium Designer where you can make changes to the default unit of measurement as well.
+There are other locations in Altium Designer where you can make changes to the units of measurement as well.
 For instance, the layer stack manager gives you the ability to toggle the units being used to develop the stackup.